smithy-lang/smithy/docs/source-2.0/spec/selectors.rst

 information about the current shape that is referenced later in a selector after traversing neighbors.

-A variable is set using a :token:`selectors:selector_variable_set` expression.
+A variable is set using a :token:`selectors:SelectorVariableSet` expression.
 Variables can be reassigned without error.

 The following selector defines a variable named ``foo`` that sets the